duskb1t/nmap4lazy/README.md

 ![Untitled](images/helpmenu.png)

-All that is left is to run the scan.
+All that is left is to run the scan as root.

 ```bash
 sudo python3 nmap4lazy.py -t 10.129.229.17